NIdev866/redux-form-API-UNEDITED/README.md

-# Server side user authentication
+# Server and client side user authentication

+This is a front- and back-end user authentication app.
+It consists of:
+* user sign in and sign up forms,
-This is an API server that will serve JSON data only to authenticated users.
+* API server that will serve JSON data only to authenticated users.

 The app has been developed by Piotr Berebecki as part of undertaking an excellent course: [Advanced React and Redux](https://www.udemy.com/react-redux-tutorial) by Stephen Grider.